-1Tihana Škrinjarić (tihana.skrinjaric@bankofengland.co.uk) is a Research Economist at Stress Test Strategy Division at the Bank of England.
-Maja Sabol (maja.sabol@hnb.hr) is an Associate at the Monetary Policy Department at the Croatian National Bank.
-The views and conclusions expressed in this paper are those of the authors and do not necessarily reflect the position of institutions that the authors work for.
-We thank participants of the 54th Croatian National Bank Economic Workshop for their useful comments and suggestions.
+&lt;sup>1Tihana Škrinjarić (tihana.skrinjaric@bankofengland.co.uk) is a Research Economist at Stress Test Strategy Division at the Bank of England.
+Maja Sabol (maja.sabol@europarl.europa.eu) is an Administrator in the European Parliament at the Economic Governance and EMU Scrutiny Unit.
+The views and conclusions expressed in this paper are those of the authors and do not necessarily reflect the position of the Croatian National Bank or the institutions that the authors work for.
+The paper was written at the time when authors were affiliated with the Croatian National Bank.
+Authors thank participants of the 54th Croatian National Bank Economic Workshop, 14th Challenges of Europe International Conference and the 16th Young Economists' Seminar for their useful comments and suggestions.
+Special thanks is given to Evan Kraft and Ricardo Lago who commented on the paper and contributed to its quality.
 All remaining errors are our own.